What Is Motor Trade Insurance?

 Material damage

-This can provide cover for damage done to any stock vehicles or equipment you own on your business premises, such as unsold vehicles you own as a car salesman.
+This can cover damage to any stock vehicles or equipment you own on your business premises, such as unsold vehicles you own as a car salesman.

 Extra drivers

-If your employees drive customers’ cars then you’ll need to decide between an ‘any driver’ policy or adding a number of named employees as extra drivers.
+If your employees drive customers’ cars, you’ll need to decide between an ‘any driver’ policy or adding a number of named employees as extra drivers.
 In many cases, the latter will be cheaper.

 Vehicle types

-You must make sure your insurance covers you and your staff to drive the necessary vehicle types, whether it’s cars, vans, or HGVs.
+You must ensure your insurance covers you and your staff when driving the necessary vehicle types, whether cars, vans, or HGVs.

 Motor .trade insurance is a policy taken out by someone who runs a business involving vehicles